 Dr. William Conte, Artistic Director

-His commitment to great teaching was acknowledged by an Excellence Award from the National Institute for Staff and Organizational Development (NISOD) in 2014; in 2019 he received Honorable Mention from the Wyoming State Council on the Arts for his work in Casper theatre.
-Bill is married to elementary school teacher Jacquelyn Navarro, and one of the great joys of his life is working on plays with their daughter Julia.
-In addition to a verse project involving the translation of medieval religious hymns from Latin to English poetry, he is working on a new book for aspiring actors, The End of Theatre, which will be completed by mid-2022.
+His commitment to great teaching was acknowledged by an Excellence Award from the National Institute for Staff and Organizational Development (NISOD) in 2014; in 2019 he received Honorable Mention for the Wyoming Arts Council Performing Arts Fellowship in Theatre and Dance for his work in Casper theatre.
+Bill is married to elementary school teacher and tutor Jacquelyn Navarro, and one of the great joys of his life is working on plays with their daughter Julia.
+He is deeply honored to be this year’s Performing Arts/Theatre and Dance Fellow and thanks his family and the “Grex,” without whom none of it would have been possible.

 Asheton Capps